danvk/aoc2023/README.md

 ### Day 2

 I'm not sure what the best way to set up the Zig build system for multi-day AoC is.
 I made `src/day1.zig` and `src/day2.zig` and updated `build.zig` to use a for loop.
 This produces two output binaries.
 I think this works, but maybe I should have a single binary that takes "day" as an argument?
 Do I have to change `build.zig` every time I add a source file?
 This is a part of C that I don't love.

+Concatenating strings was kinda painful!
+You need an allocator to do it, which I guess makes sense.
+I'm not sure why my first attempt with `std.fmt.bufPrint` failed.

+I had a `null` vs. `undefined` bug!
+You have to initialize optionals to `null` rather than `undefined`.